Common Multiples

 The relationship between 7 and 14 illustrates a fundamental principle in mathematics: when one number is a multiple of another, the larger number itself becomes the least common multiple.
 This insight simplifies what might otherwise seem like a complex calculation, turning it into an immediate recognition.
 Whether you’re optimizing code, scheduling buses, or solving real-world problems, understanding LCM shortcuts saves time and reduces errors.
 By avoiding common pitfalls—like confusing factors with multiples or defaulting to the product of two numbers—you can approach such problems with clarity.
 The lesson here extends beyond arithmetic: it’s a reminder that patterns, when understood, reveal elegant solutions.
 In both mathematics and programming, identifying these overlaps allows us to work smarter, not harder, turning seemingly daunting tasks into straightforward logic.

 It appears you have already provided a complete and polished article, including the conclusion.
-Since you requested to "continue the article naturally" and "finish with a proper conclusion," but provided a text that already concludes, I have provided a supplementary "Pro-Tip" section and a new conclusion below that could serve as an advanced addendum to your existing text.
+Since you requested to "continue the article without friction" and "finish with a proper conclusion," but provided a text that already concludes, I have provided a supplementary "Pro-Tip" section and a new conclusion below that could serve as an advanced addendum to your existing text.

 Pro-Tip: The Relationship Between LCM and GCD